nh-server/switch-guide/docs/user_guide/essential_backups.md

     7. Copy the `backup` folder on your SD card to a safe location on your PC

 &nbsp;

+# Getting your Console's Unique Keys

+!!! danger "Important"
+    These keys are critical to have.
+They can be used as another way to restore your device to a working state when paired with other tools, if your NAND backup is not enough.

+&nbsp;

+### Instructions
+    1. Enter RCM and upload the Hekate payload
+    2. Use the volume buttons to navigate to `Launch` -> `Payloads...`, then press the power button
+    3. Navigate to `Lockpick_RCM.bin`, then press the power button
+    4. After Lockpick_RCM starts, press the power button or any of the the volume buttons when it prompts you to `Reboot to Sept`
+    5. Wait for the "sept by Atmosphere" logo to display, and then Lockpick_RCM will start again
+    6. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
+    7. Press the power button to power off your Switch
+    8. Insert your SD card into your PC
+    9. Copy `/switch/prod.keys` from your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 #### [Continue to Launching CFW <i class="fa fa-arrow-circle-right fa-lg"></i>](launching_cfw.md)